 Things to know before visiting Greece about food

 Greeks are also known for their tasty foods and cuisine.
 If you’re going to Greece, of course, their food is something that you shouldn’t be missed!
-They like variety of things so there will always be something that will suit everyone’s taste buds.
+They like the variety of things so there will always be something that will suit everyone’s taste buds.

 Moussaka is an eggplant- or potato-based dish, often including ground meat, in the Levant, Middle East, and Balkans, with many local and regional variations.
 The most famous version of the dish today appeared in the 1920s with the publishing of Nikolaos Tselementes’ culinary book in Greece.